k3r14q/heythere/README.md

 # Features
 - Changing background color on tap ✔️
-- Display song lyrics in the middle of the screen ✔️
+- Displaying song lyrics in the middle of the screen ✔️
 - Changing the color of text depending on brightness of the background color ✔️